The Environment Configuration File#

 Warning

 environment.sh is a configuration file that is provided in each domain (beamline or accelerator) repository.
-It is used to set up the environment such that the epics-containers-cli will interact with the correct cluster (or local server if you are not using Kubernetes).
+It is sourced to set up your shell so that ec interacts with the correct services repository and deployment target (a Kubernetes cluster, an ArgoCD instance, or a local demo).

-An important part of creating a new domain repository is to edit the environment.sh so that it suits the domain you are targetting.
+An important part of creating a new domain repository is to edit environment.sh so that it suits the domain you are targeting.

 There are 3 sections to the file as follows: